 4.13 Periodic date range

-Name: Periodic date range Definition: The complex attribute describes the active period for a seasonal feature (e.g. a buoy), as the dates between its sub-attributes Code: 'periodicDateRange' Remarks: The sub-attributes date start and date end should be encoded using 4 digits for the calendar year (YYYY), 2 digits for the month (MM) (for example April = 04) and 2 digits for the day (DD).
+Name: Periodic Date Range [IHOREG 794] Definition: The complex attribute describes the active period for a seasonal feature (e.g. a buoy), as the dates between its sub-attributes Code: 'periodicDateRange' Remarks: The sub-attributes date start and date end should be encoded using 4 digits for the calendar year (YYYY), 2 digits for the month (MM) (for example April = 04) and 2 digits for the day (DD).
 When no specific year is required (that is, the feature is removed at the same time each year) the following two cases may be considered: - same day each year: ----MMDD - same month each year: ----MM-- This conforms to ISO 8601:2004.
 Aliases: (none)

 Sub-Attributes